 - The general layout of your home and how difficult navigation is

-In general, the tipping amount that most people go with is based on what they are comfortable tipping.
+In general, the tipping amount that most people follow is based on what they are most comfortable tipping.
 However, if you are a single person and making a smaller move, the standard tip for a shorter move is around $5 per hour, per mover, or a flat rate tip of $20 per mover.

 As your move becomes more complicated not only will the price of your general move increase, but so should the amount that you tip your movers.
 When your move becomes more complex, be prepared to tip between $40 and $60 dollars per mover.

 My husband, Lee Nesher and I (Elle Nesher) launched Element Moving in 2010.
 We care deeply about offering bespoke, white-glove moving services as unique as you are in Texas and nationwide.
 In addition to our A+ Rating through the BBB, Home Advisor 5-star rating and Consecutive Winner of the Angi Super Service Award, all of our staff are Certified Moving Consultants, who have met or exceeded the American Trucking Association’s(ATA) education and training requirements.